Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Introduction

-Modeling unobserved units of the finite population is challenging because the assumed model cannot be checked in the absence of data on the outcome variable.
-To make reasonable modeling assumptions, we propose to form numerous cells for each of the small areas using factors that potentially influence our binary outcome variable of interest.
-This strategy is expected to bring some degree of homogeneity within a given cell and also among cells from different small areas that are constructed with the same factor level combination.
-In contrast to the usual modeling approaches under similar scenarios, we do not model true probabilities for unobserved individual units.
-Instead, drawing inspiration from synthetic methods for small areas, we assume that population means of cells with the same combination of factor levels are identical across small areas and the population mean of true probabilities for a cell is identical to the mean of true values for the observed units in that cell.
+In contrast to the usual modeling approaches under similar scenarios (e.g., MRP), we do not assume an exchangeable model within cell or an elaborate model for unobserved individual units because the assumed model cannot be checked in the absence of data on the outcome variable.
+Instead, drawing inspiration from synthetic methods for small areas, we assume that population means of the study variable in the cells with the same combination of factor levels are identical across small areas and the population mean for a cell is identical to the mean of true values for the observed units in that cell.
 Since the sample size in a given area is small, many such cells are unrepresented in the sample.
-If a sample for that cell can be found from other areas, the assumed model is used to produce a hierarchical Bayes synthetic estimate of the finite population mean of that cell for the area.
+If a sample for that cell can be found from other areas, the assumed model is used to produce a hierarchical Bayes synthetic estimate of the finite population mean of the study variable in that cell for the area.
 This assumes that the observations within a given cell and area are similar to those for the cell from other areas.
-If the cell is unrepresented in all areas, the cell mean can be predicted from the population model, but to simplify the methodology and to induce a greater degree of robustness, we can simply ignore that cell when the contribution from that cell is negligible as in our illustrative example.
-The basic idea is to make the proposed methodology robust against possible violation of the assumed model.
+If the cell is unrepresented in all areas, the cell mean can be predicted from the assumed population model.
+But to simplify the methodology without having the knowledge of the sampling's informativeness and to induce greater stability towards model misspecifications, we can simply ignore that cell when the contribution from that cell is negligible, as is the case in our illustrative example.
+The basic idea is to make the proposed methodology resistant against possible violation of the assumed model.